 Your prior carrier may want a copy of the declarations page from your new policy.

 If you've sold a car, you may be asked to provide a bill of sale.

 Most states' insurance laws actually require the company to confirm that you have a new policy for your car before cancelling your old policy.
 The reason is that most insurance companies have to report policies that are cancelled to the state insurance department, so the state can keep track of uninsured drivers.
 This helps reduce the number of uninsured drivers.
 If they let you cancel your old policy without proof that you had a new policy, they'd have to report you as uninsured.

 Don't just walk away from your old policy without formally canceling it, because most policies are "continuous" - which means your policy will continue to be renewed every six or 12 months, unless you cancel it.
 If you fail to cancel, your auto insurance company will continue to bill you for insurance and will eventually cancel the policy for failure to pay.
-Then, you have bills to dispute and phone calls to make!
-It's usally easier to cancel in writing when you're ready to switch -- and also doesn't potentially put a black mark on credit report for a failure to pay on the old policy.
+It's much easier to cancel in writing when you're ready to switch -- and also doesn't potentially put a black mark on credit report for a failure to pay on the old policy.

 Once a policy is canceled properly, you should expect a final notice confirming the cancellation and a pro-rated refund of your premium from the date of your cancellation through the end of your term.

 Switching car insurance companies can be a great way to save money.
 Before switching insurers though, you need to compare the benefits of going with a new insurer or keeping your current policy.
 Once you're comfortable with switching, you should then take the time to fully understand how to properly cancel your auto insurance so you're not hit with any charges.